-Jon’s best friend Samwell Tarly (John Bradley) unravels all of this game-changing family history in Thrones' season 8 premiere, “Winterfell.”
+Jon’s best friend Samwell Tarly (John Bradley) unravels all of this game-changing family history in "Winterfell", first episode of the recently arrived Thrones' series 8.
 The gist of the story is that Jon isn’t the bastard son of Ned Stark (Sean Bean), as he has believed his entire life.
 Instead, Jon’s parents are Ned’s sister Lyanna Stark (Aisling Franciosi) and Targaryen prince Rhaegar Targaryen (Wilf Scolding).
 Before the events of GoT, Rhaegar, a married man, was in line for the Iron Throne when he met Lyanna, fell in love, and ran away with her.

-Now that Jon has learned this complicated family history, he probably has a lot of questions about where he comes from and how he fits in the Targaryen line.
-Oh, and how, exactly, he’s related to his newfound lover, Daenerys Targaryen (Emilia Clarke).
+In season 8, Jon has a lot of questions about where he comes from and how he fits in the Targaryen line.
+Oh, and how, exactly, he’s related to his lover, Daenerys Targaryen (Emilia Clarke).
 Keep reading for the answers, including all the historical relevance of Jon’s (Aegon’s?
 AeJon’s?) name.